tbsvttr/install-ruby-and-rails/README.md

-# Install Ruby and Rails on Windows 10, OS X, and Ubuntu
+# Install Ruby and Rails on Windows 10, Ubuntu, and OS X
 This is a guide to install Ruby and the web development framework Rails on Windows 10, OS X 10.11 "El Capitan", and Ubuntu 16.04 "Xenial Xerus".

 ## Install Ruby and Rails on Windows 10